What is mononucleosis?

 How is mono diagnosed?

 Your doctor will ask you questions about your symptoms and will examine you.
 You may also need blood tests to check for signs of mono.
 Blood tests can also help rule out other causes of your symptoms.

 Usually only self-care is needed for mono.

 - Get plenty of rest.
-You may need bedrest, which could keep you away from school or work for a little while.
+You need bedrest until you feel well enough to be up.
+This could keep you away from school or work for a little while.

 - Gargle with salt water or use throat lozenges to soothe your sore throat.
 This is okay for children as long as they are old enough.

 - Take acetaminophen (such as Tylenol) or ibuprofen (such as Advil) to reduce fever and relieve a sore throat and headaches.
-Never give aspirin to someone younger than age 20 years, because it can cause Reye syndrome , a serious illness.
+Never give aspirin to someone younger than 18 years, because it can cause Reye syndrome, a serious illness.
 Be safe with medicines.
 Read and follow all instructions on the label.